cdcarson/frieda/README.md

 ### Modify field types in `frieda-models.ts`

 The `frieda-models.ts` file contains a "virtual" model type for each table and view in the database.
-It's the primary source of truth for Frieda to generate the "real" model types found in `frieda.ts`.
+It's the primary source of truth for Frieda to generate the "real" application model types found in `frieda.ts`.

 Edit this file to change the javascript type of model fields.
 Although the file is regenerated each time you run `freida`, a change you make here is preserved &mdash; so long as the column or its table has not been dropped from the schema.